-- The main difference in Indian and Western work culture is that Indian workplaces emphasize hierarchy, seniority, and top-down decision-making, while Western cultures prefer flatter structures with collaborative input.
+- The key difference between Indian and Western work culture lies in structure and decision-making.
+Indian workplaces value hierarchy, and top-down leadership, while Western cultures favor flatter organizations that encourage shared input.

 Need a trusted EOR partner in India?
 Reach out now!